East Bengal FC in international football: East Bengal Tour of Malaysia, 2018

 In 2018, under coach Alejandro Menendez, East Bengal toured to Malaysia in October for their pre-season campaign before the start of the 2018-19 I-League.
 In a span of 3 weeks, East Bengal trained at the MSN Sports Complex in Kuala Lumpur and played a set of four friendly matches against Malaysia Premier League and Malaysia Super League teams.
 On 7 October, East Bengal faced UiTM in Shah Alam and won 4-1.
-Yami Longvah, Enrique Esqueda, Mahmoud Amnah and Jobi Justin socred for East Bengal.
+Yami Longvah, Enrique Esqueda, Mahmoud Amnah and Jobi Justin scored for East Bengal.
 East Bengal was supposed to face UKM on 10 October for their next match but due to heavy rainfall and poor ground conditions the match was cancelled.
 East Bengal faced Malaysian Super Division side Terengganu in their next match on 13 October in Nilai and the match ended 0-0.
 East Bengal played PDRM in their next match on 17 October and won 6-2.
 Enrique netted a brace, Surabuddin Mollick, Bidyashagar Singh and Jobby Justin scored one each while the other was an own goal.
 In their last match on 19 October, East Bengal played UiTM Reserves and won 1-0 courtesy of a goal from Enrique, who scored his fourth goal of the tour.
 East Bengal finished the tour with three wins and a draw from four matches, while one match was abandoned due to bad weather.